2022 Recommended Immunization Schedules

 Vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause serum sickness.

-Conclusion Vaccines currently routinely recommended to the general population in the U.S.39F* have not been shown to cause small fiber neuropathy (SFN).
+Conclusion Vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause small fiber neuropathy (SFN).
 Epidemiological Evidence The

-Conclusion: Vaccines currently routinely recommended for pregnant women in the U.S. have not been shown to cause spontaneous abortion (SAb).
-Why this is an issue:
+Conclusion Vaccines currently routinely recommended for pregnant individuals in the U.S. have not been shown to cause spontaneous abortion (SAb).
+Why This Is An Issue

 Conclusion DTP and hepatitis B vaccines do not cause sudden infant death syndrome (SIDS).
 Other vaccines currently routinely recommended to the general population in the

-Conclusion Vaccines currently routinely recommended to the general population in the U.S.41F* can rarely cause syncope up to an hour after vaccination, most frequently among
+Conclusion Vaccines currently routinely recommended to the general population in the U.S.* can rarely cause syncope up to an hour after vaccination, most frequently among

-Conclusion Vaccines currently routinely recommended to the general population in the U.S.42F* have not been shown to cause systemic lupus erythematosus (SLE).
-Epidemiological evidence The
+Conclusion Vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause systemic lupus erythematosus (SLE).
+Epidemiological Evidence The

 Conclusion Natural viral infections with influenza, hepatitis A, measles, mumps and rubella and varicella have all been associated with transverse myelitis, albeit rarely.
 Thus, these